Lake Bodom murders: Initial investigation

 Björklund, Gustafsson's girlfriend, was found undressed from the waist down and was lying on top of the tent, and had suffered the most injuries out of all of the victims.
-She was stabbed multiple times after her death, whilst the other two teenagers were slain with less brutality.
-Gustafsson was also found lying on the top of the tent.
+She was stabbed multiple times after her death, while the other two teenagers were slain with less brutality.

 Suspects

 There have been numerous suspects over the course of the investigation of the Lake Bodom murders, but the following are the most notable.

 Valdemar Gyllström

 Many local people suspected Karl Valdemar Gyllström, a kiosk keeper from Oittaa known to have been hostile towards campers.
-Police found no hard evidence to link him to the actual murders.
+Police found no hard evidence to link him to the murders.
 They were skeptical of supposed confessions he was said to have made because they considered him disturbed.
 He drowned in Lake Bodom in 1969, most likely by suicide.
-The people in the town knew Gyllström was violent, cut down tents, threw rocks at people who came to his street, and some have later said that it was Gyllström they saw coming back from the murder scene but were too afraid to call the police about him.
-The police never recovered DNA from Gyllström.
+The people in the town knew Gyllström was violent, cut down tents, threw rocks at people who came to his street, and some later said that it was Gyllström they saw coming back from the murder scene but were too afraid to call the police about him.
 A book released in 2006 brings up the theory in detail.
 The book also claims that the police almost immediately ignored much more evidence that was previously unknown to the public because of language barriers, among other things.